Environmental science and sustainability identifies solutions

 • Marine science

-Environmental science and sustainability capstone
+Environmental science and sustainability Capstone

 One of the courses you’ll register for within your area of concentration is your capstone course (ENV 485).
 Your capstone is a research project that provides you with real-world experience in your area of interest.
 Projects are overseen by a faculty member and include a written report.
 Honors in the major require a particularly in-depth capstone project and public presentation.